+- selected suitable Accounting Policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Local Authority Code.

+The Head of Finance & Property has also:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - · complied with the Code. - kept proper accounting records which were up to date; - taken responsible steps for the prevention and detection of fraud and other irregularities; assessed the Council's ability to continue as a going concern, disclosing, as applicable, matters - related to going concern; used the going concern basis of accounting on the assumption that the functions of the Council will - continue in operational existence for the foreseeable future; and maintained such internal control as they determine is necessary to enable the preparation of - financial statements that are free from material misstatement, whether due to fraud or error,
+- kept proper accounting records which were up to date; - taken responsible steps for the prevention and detection of fraud and other irregularities.